Baqend/guide/src/index.md

 Baqend Modules are JavaScript modules stored in Baqend.
 They can be called by clients and be imported by other modules and handlers.
 Only modules that export a `call` method can be called by clients directly.
-The Baqend module will get the DB object as the first, data send by the client as the second and the [request](http://expressjs.com/api.html#req) object as the third parameter.
+The Baqend module will get the DB object as the first, data sent by the client as the second and the [request](http://expressjs.com/api.html#req) object as the third parameter.

 Let's create a simple invite system.
 To invite a user to an event, the invitation is added to this/her invite list.